nerdytics/UBSFundManager/README.md

-# UBSFundManager
-UBS Developer Assessment - C# WPF (Prism) 'FundManager' Application
+# UBS Developer Assessment - C# WPF (Prism) 'FundManager' Application

-#Acceptance Criteria
+# Acceptance Criteria
 | Criteria                                                                                                           | Status        |
 | ------------------------------------------------------------------------------------------------------------------ |:-------------:|
 | Should be able to add an 'Equity' or 'Bond' stock to the fund portfolio via a panel at the top of the screen.      | Implemented   |